-Field Description

-Field Description

-The function is enabled with Enabled.
+Field Description IPSec over TCP Determine whether IPSec over TCP is to be used.
+IPSec over TCP is based on NCP pathfinder technology.
+This technology insures that data traffic (IKE, ESP, AH) between peers is integrated into a pseudo HTTPS session.
+The function is enabled with Enabled .
 The function is disabled by default.

-Send Initial Contact Message Select whether IKE Initial Contact messages are to be sent dur- ing IKE (phase 1) if no SAs with a peer exist.
+Send Initial Contact Message Select whether IKE Initial Contact messages are to be sent during IKE (phase 1) if no SAs with a peer exist.
 The function is enabled with Enabled .
 The function is enabled by default.

-Sync SAs with ISP in- terface state Select whether all SAs are to be deleted whose data traffic was routed via an interface on which the status has changed from Up to Down , Dormant or Blocked .

-The function is enabled with Enabled .
+Sync SAs with ISP interface state Select whether all SAs are to be deleted whose data traffic was routed via an interface on which the status has changed from Up to Down, Dormant or Blocked.
+The function is enabled with Enabled.
 The function is disabled by default.
 Use Zero Cookies Select whether zeroed ISAKMP Cookies are to be sent.
 These are equivalent to the SPI (Security Parameter Index) in IKE proposals; as they are redundant, they are normally set to the value of the negotiation currently in progress.
 Alternatively, your device can use zeroes for all values of the cookie.
 In this case, select Enabled .
 Zero Cookie Size Only for Use Zero Cookies = enabled.
 Enter the length in bytes of the zeroed SPI used in IKE proposals.
 The default value is 32.

-Dynamic RADIUS Au- thentication Select whether RADIUS authentication is to be activated via IPSec.

-The function is enabled with Enabled.
+Dynamic RADIUS Authentication Select whether RADIUS authentication is to be activated via IPSec.
+The function is enabled with Enabled .

-The function is disabled by default.
+Field Description The function is disabled by default.

-The falletion is ababied by deidult.